domclick/owncloud_user_saml/README.md

 INTRODUCTION
 ============

 This App provide SAML authentication support based on the simpleSAMLphp SP software.
+Compatible with OwnCloud v 9.1.x.

 INSTALLATION